girdhari9/DS-Project/README.md

 # DS-Project

 ## PART 1 - CAUSAL AND ARBITRARY SYSTEM
 Start all the clients on different terminals.
-TO broadcast a message simply go to that client terminal and type a message without spaces, then press enter key.
+To broadcast a message simply go to that client terminal and type a message without spaces, then press enter key.
 That particualar messages will be delivered to all other clients.
 ### Compile -
 #### To compile server.cpp:
 ``` g++ server.cpp -pthread -o server ```